rkaunismaa/LLaMa2_PlayGround/README.md

  ... and now have 373GB free ... nice!

+ Gonna focus on [Personal Copilot: Train Your Own Coding Assistant](https://huggingface.co/blog/personal-copilot) in conjunction with CodeLlama 34B ...

 ## Saturday, November 11, 2023

 Gonna pivot somewhat to dive into langchain.
 Creating a LangChain folder for these resources.